 The Company's significant accounting policies are disclosed in Note 3 to its audited annual consolidated financial statements for the year ended September 30, 2020.

-Except as disclosed below, there were no changes in the Company's significant accounting policies during the year ended September 30, 2020.
+There no changes in the Company's significant accounting policies during the three months ended December 31, 2020.

 New Standards and Interpretations Adopted